gmlang/score-loan-applicants-book/manuscript/02-03-WoE-n-IV.md

 }
 ```

-Now, armed with this function, we can go ahead calculating the Weight of Evidence and Information Value for each predictor.
+Armed with this function, we can go ahead calculating the WoE and IV for each predictor.

 A>
 ```r